 The Edinburgh Shambhala Meditation Group offers a place to practice sitting meditation, courses and weekend programmes in Shambhala Buddhism, the meditative arts, and instruction both for newcomers and more advanced students.

-We meet at the The Salisbury Centre (The Studio room) every Wednesday from 6.45 to 8.45pm for sitting and walking meditation, with shamatha yoga, a short series of simple standing stretches (no kit needed!)
+We meet at the The Salisbury Centre ( The Art Room, at the end of the corridor to the right of the main door) every Tuesday from 6.00pm to 8.00pm.
+Note new day and time! for sitting and walking meditation, with shamatha yoga, a short series of simple standing stretches (no kit needed!)